-In accordance with the Budget and Accounting Manual, the District maintains substantially all of its cash in the County Treasury as part of the common investment pool.
+In accordance with the California Community Colleges' Budget and Accounting Manual, the District maintains substantially all of its cash in the County Treasury as part of the common investment pool.
 The District is considered to be an involuntary participant in an external investment pool.
 The fair value of the District's investment in the pool is reported in the accompanying financial statements at amounts based upon the District's pro-rata share of the fair value provided by the County Treasurer for the entire portfolio (in relation to the amortized cost of that portfolio).
 The balance available for withdrawal is based on the accounting records maintained by the County Treasurer, which are recorded on the amortized cost basis.
+The District's investment in the County Treasury is measured at fair value on a recurring basis which is determined by the fair value per share of the underlying portfolio determined by the program sponsor.
+Positions in the investment pool are not required to be categorized within the fair value hierarchy.